Most respondents rank the facilities as above average.

 Follow up- how does leadership influence your decision

-Students said the most difficult question asked at Colorado State University College of Veterinary Medicine & Biomedical Sciences discussed Multiple Mini Interviews (MMI), including a scenario where they had to identify an object through yes or no questions and a question about breaking the rules to accomplish a task.
-Respondents also mentioned questions about their future goals and motivations for a joint DVM/PhD program.
+Students said the most difficult question asked at Colorado State University College of Veterinary Medicine & Biomedical Sciences discussed an MMI scenario where they had to identify an object through 20 "yes or no" questions, followed by explaining their approach.
+Additionally, questions about future career goals, motivations for a joint DVM/PhD program, and experiences breaking rules to accomplish tasks were challenging for interviewees.

 No responses